Ricimer: Consequences of failure

 The failed joint expedition against the Vandals was a "shock to Roman prestige".
 This combined military venture—known otherwise as the Battle of Cape Bon (468)—was an unequivocal disaster that reduced Roman military might and also nearly bankrupted the Western and Eastern Empires alike, certainly dooming the Western half "to extinction" according to historian Peter Heather.
 Upon hearing of the disastrous defeat, the Visigoths resumed their wars of expansion against the West and the Burgundians expanded their kingdom towards Arles.
 With Marcellinus dead, Geiseric recommenced his attacks upon Italy in 470, which forced Ricimer—as the sole commander in the West—to assume command of Italy's defense against the Vandals.
-Marcellinus had been Anthemius' favorite of the two generals, and his death served to widen the divide between the emperor and Ricimer.
+Marcellinus had been Anthemius's favorite of the two generals, and his death served to widen the divide between the emperor and Ricimer.
 The tipping point of their relationship was the trial of Romanus, the imperial chancellor (magister officiorum) and supporter of Ricimer, whom Anthemius accused of treason and condemned to death in 470.
 (Note: For the classical sources, refer to: Cassiodorus, Chronicon, 1289; and Paul the Deacon, Historia Romana, xv.2; John of Antioch, fragments 209.1–2, 207, translated by C. D. Gordon, The Age of Attila (Ann Arbor: University of Michigan, 1966), pp. 122f) Following the execution of Romanus by Anthemius, Ricimer moved north to Milan with a force of six thousand soldiers.
 Relations between the two deteriorated to the point that Epiphanius of Pavia, bishop of Milan, was asked to negotiate peace between them.
 (Note: Related in: Ennodius, Vita Epiphanius, 51–75; translated in Sr. Genevieve Marie Cook, The Life of Saint Epiphanius by Ennodius: A translation with an introduction and commentary (Washington: Catholic University of America, 1942), pp. 53–63.)